Are Weight Loss Injections Safe?

 But what is it, what does it do, and should you use it?
 We’ve answered all these questions below.

-Semaglutide is typically prescribed to help manage glucose levels in type 2 diabetics.
-It is a GLP-1 analogue – also known as an incretin mimetic, which works by increasing incretins – gut-derived peptide hormones that are secreted after eating.
-These hormones help increase insulin production when required and reduce the amount of glucose being produced by the liver when it is not required.
+It’s a GLP-1 analogue, meaning it can be prescribed to lower blood sugar levels.
+It works by increasing incretins – gut-derived hormones that are secreted after eating – usually in response to glucose and fat.
+These hormones help increase insulin production and reduce the amount of glucose the liver produces when it is not required.

 What are the side effects?